This is a LIVING article, updated constantly!

 One would think that the person living with it daily would know and understand more, but we are at peace here.
 While they fight out there, we decided to focus on the positives of it all and move on.
 Let them go round and round in circles with mostly fluff-science, no real evidence-based.
 Just a circle of more circles of maybe’s or perhaps circles and most likely’s circles.
 As I said, fluff-science!
 While they play ring-around-the-rosies with this and that theory, we move forward living the best life we can by being SimplyUs.

-Neurodiversity includes autistic and allistic people.
+One school of thought is that Neurodiversity includes autistic and allistic people, and another is that it only includes autistic people.
 Autistic people are those who are diagnosed or self-identified to have autism.
 Allistic people are those who are not autistic whether they are typical or atypical.
-Autistics are not typical, thus they are for sure NeuroDiverse and can be 2e.
+Autistics are not typical, thus they are for sure Neuro-diverse and can also be 2e.

 Neurotypical refers to people who experience cognitively, socially and emotionally neurologically typical development.
 About 80% of all people are neurotypicals.
 These people are in the “middle” of the bell curve.

-The other 20% of people who are neurodivergent have brain-based differences such as ASD, ADHD, and Dyslexia and do experience cognitively, socially and emotionally development differences on so many levels.
+The other 20% of people have neurobiological differences such as being gifted, ASD, ADHD, Dyslexia and so on.
+They do experience cognitively, socially and emotionally development differences on so many levels.
+They are atypical and on the left or right side of the bell curve.

-Only about 1% of neurodivergent people are Twice exceptional (2e)!
+Only about 1% of atypical people are Twice exceptional (2e)!
 Twice exceptional (2e) people are, by their very nature, not neurotypical and are outside-the-box learners.
-Twice exceptional (2e) people are neurodivergent, thus, they are Neurodiverse and could be autistic or allistic.
+Twice exceptional (2e) people could be autistic or allistic and are on both sides of the bell curve.

 The HumanSpectrum

 We all are humans and we all are unique!
-Having brain-based differences brings challenges and gifts.
-It is okay to be different!
+Having neurobiological differences brings challenges and gifts.
+It is more than okay to be different, we just need to understand and adapt!

 No Data Found